 Who they are

-Here is the list we’ve curated, showing you people in the field of UX and user research who are definitely worth knowing.
-Of course, this list makes no claim to being complete and its order does not imply a ranking.
+Here is a list we’ve curated, showing you people in the field of UX and user research who are definitely worth knowing.
+Of course, this list doesn’t claim to be complete, and its order does not imply a ranking.
 So let’s get started and get to know:

 - Don Norman

 - Jared Spool